The forces of ratings inflation

 These are typical.
 IMDb has no official guidelines, but IMDb users describing their own personal interpretations of the scale tend to do it in similar terms.2

-Notice the use of two disparaging adjectives for normality around the midpoint of the BoardGameGeek scale.
-The word “mediocre” appropriately denotes “average”, but it has a negative connotation.
-Instead of being a neutral term for a neutral part of the scale, it suggests that the average is itself worse than some other standard of measurement.
-The term “OK” probably originated as a humorously bad abbreviation of “all correct”, denoting something that is right in every meaningful way, but here, “OK” is obviously worse than good.
-“Good” appears past the midpoint of the BoardGameGeek scale, and “enjoy” even further along, at 8/10.
+Notice the two adjectives around the midpoint of the BGG scale.
+The word “mediocre” denotes “average”, but it has a negative connotation.
+The next keyword, “OK”, probably originated as a humorously bad abbreviation of “all correct”, originally denoting something that is good enough in every meaningful way, but “OK” has pejorated.
+In modern English, it suggests reluctance, and on the BGG scale, “OK” is explicitly worse than good.
+“Good” appears past the midpoint of the scale, and “enjoy” even further along, at 8/10.
+There is no “adequate”, “satisfactory”, “neutral” or literal “average”.

 Metacritic’s stated goal is to “help consumers make an informed decision about how to spend their time and money”, a goal that is not served by skewing in either direction, nor by rating on a curve.
 Nonetheless, Metacritic processes ratings by the undocumented “stature” of critics to produce a weighted “Metascore”.
 They also make arbitrary editorial choices in the interpretation of individual critics’ scales, which reduces diversity of opinion compared to Rotten Tomatoes.
 Finally, Metacritic moves the window of “general meaning” based on the medium of a work.3

 It is not a stated editorial policy at Metacritic to skew high.
 However, there is money at stake,4 and movie ratings on Metacritic are higher than on Rotten Tomatoes.
 It is not clear whether conscious ratings inflation on either site would be sustainable as a business practice, but as long as neither editorial policy nor raw data are public, Metacritic could get away with systematic inflation if its staff or owners wanted to.
-Lots of reviewers do.5
+Lots of reviewers do get away with this.5

 Our rating mechanism has detected unusual voting activity on this title.
 To preserve the reliability of our rating system, an alternate weighting calculation has been applied.